Research Centers & Facilities

 Stanford Nanofabrication Facility (SNF): a shared lab which supports researchers from all disciplines wishing to explore uses of micro- and nano- fabrication

-Stanford Predictives and Diagnostics Accelerator (SPADA): assists efforts to research, develop and deploy technologies for improving diagnoses and better predicting the progression of disease.
+Stanford Predictives and Diagnostics Accelerator (SPADA): assists efforts to research, develop and deploy technologies for improving diagnoses and better predicting the progression of the disease.
 The launch of this program is one of Stanford Medicine’s major achievements related to the CTSA Program, which offers grants for accelerating clinical and translational research in biomedical and health-related areas.

-Stanford Shared FACS Facility (SSFF): provides flow cytometry instrumentation and support to the Stanford and surrounding communities, with 10 sorters in various configurations, 5 analyzers, and one mass cytometer.
+Stanford Shared FACS Facility (SSFF): provides flow cytometry instrumentation and support to Stanford and surrounding communities, with 10 sorters in various configurations, 5 analyzers, and one mass cytometer.

 Transgenic, Knockout, and Tumor Modeling Center (TKTC): produces in vitro and in vivo models to support research in a variety of different fields and applications.
 The center's goal is to provide the scientific community inside and outside of Stanford with the intellectual and technical expertise to develop the right “lever” they need to address their research questions.